Mariners, Sounders, XFL shut out in Seattle because of virus - WHIZ News

 “We’re working through the alternatives right now,” Mariners owner John Stanton said at the team’s spring training complex in Peoria, Arizona.
 “We think the alternatives include playing in Seattle in an empty stadium, the alternatives include playing in the home park of our opponents, in this case the Rangers and the Twins.
 Or playing at a neutral park in Peoria.”

 Stanton said he hoped to have an answer on where the team will play the first two series by Friday.
-He said it’s unlikely the Mariners would play in Seattle in front of an empty stadium.
+He said it’s unlikely the Mariners would play in Seattle at an empty stadium.

 “As you can imagine, a lot of this is happening real time.
 So we’re trying to figure it out as we go,” he said.